Killing for Revenge

 Killing for Revenge is the fourteenth studio album by American death metal band Six Feet Under, released on May 10, 2024, by Metal Blade Records.

 Background and recording

 The album was recorded in Badlands Recording, Denver, Colorado.
-In an interview with New Noise Magazine, Chris Barnes stated that he wrote the lyrics to the album collaboratively with Jack Owen, with the lyrical themes centred around violence and revenge leading to the album title.
-Barnes said, "It was really cool to challenge myself and make this really collaborative.
-Then when I was going back through and reading all the lyrics, I realized it was a revenge story: man against man, man against himself, man against nature.
-That was an interesting idea for me, so that’s where the title came from.
-I didn’t really plan on that, but that’s where the lyrics took me.
-I chose the title Killing For Revenge after we completed writing and noticed that all the lyrics and storylines had a common theme of revenge.
-Revenge by human or revenge by nature.
-The album title describes the flow of the stories within the lyrics perfectly."
+In an interview with New Noise Magazine, Chris Barnes stated that he wrote the lyrics to the album collaboratively with Jack Owen.
+Unplanned, the lyrical themes ended up being centred around violence and revenge, leading to the album title.

 Reception

 The album received generally mixed reviews upon release, with critics noting the improvement in Chris Barnes' vocals, with some criticising the songwriting and production quality.
 New Noise Magazine gave the album a 5 star rating, describing the album as "crushing", stating "Chris Barnes completely shatters the soul with his guttural growls".